 It seems fate had other plans.
-Twenty-four hours before we were supposed to board our flight to Edinburgh, Scotland, I (Amanda) fell and broke my ankle.
+Twenty-four hours before we were supposed to board our flight to Edinburgh, Scotland, I (Amanda) broke my ankle.
 We had planned twelve weeks in Europe, and I had sustained an injury with a minimum 12-week recovery time.
 What are the chances?

 And, to make a complicated situation even more complicated: our summer subletters had moved into our NYC apartment so, not only we were missing out on our backpacking trip, but we couldn't even stay in our home.
 Instead, we moved in with my parents in our hometown of York, Pennsylvania - we are so thankful for their open doors and hospitality.

 And yes, this blog post is about our journey and finding ‘joy within the pain,’ and ‘beauty within the ordinary’ and ‘learning to dance in the rain,’ but keep in mind: before I found that beauty and joy, I had to heal.
 And no one could speed up that process for me; it was something that my mind and body went through alone and in its own time.
 I spent 6 painful weeks in a hard cast before I was transitioned into a boot.
 But there wasn’t a sudden jump into positivity and exploration after the cast came off; there was, first, an arduous process of relearning how to walk and enduring the pain of weight-bearing.